Winter wrenching: maintain your ride for happy trail days ahead Scrub away the winter blues and give your bike some TLC during the cold, dark nights

 6. Wheel talk

 Give your wheels a once-over.
-Check the tires for wear on the tread, and swap to a new tire if they are in need of some love.
-Top up your tubeless setup by removing your valve core and using a small bottle of sealant to add a couple fresh ounces of flat protection to your tire.
-Replace the valve core and pump back up to your desired tire pressure.
-Take a few minutes to check your spokes— spokes are often forgotten about through the riding season, so give them a quick pass and hand-tighten any that feel a little loose.
+Check the tyres for wear on the tread, and swap to a new tyre if they are in need of some love.
+Top up your tubeless set-up by removing your valve core and using a small bottle of sealant to add a couple fresh ounces of flat protection to your tyre.
+Replace the valve core and pump back up to your desired tyre pressure.
+Take a few minutes to check your spokes – spokes are often forgotten about through the riding season, so give them a quick pass and hand-tighten any that feel a little loose.

 7. Looking shifty

-Shift through your cassette top to bottom and bottom to top to make sure everything is shifting precisely.
-If it isn’t, tweak the limits on your derailleur to better align it, or bring it by your local bike shop for help getting it shifting just right.
+Shift through your cassette top to bottom and bottom to top to make sure that everything is shifting precisely.
+If it isn’t, tweak the limits on your derailleur to better align it, or take it to your local bike shop for help getting it shifting properly.

 8. Brake power

-Remove the pads from your brake calipers and inspect them for wear.
-If they have a glazed-over look, use a piece of fine-grit sandpaper to scuff the surface of the pads and remove the buildup.
-Check how thick your brake pads are—if the fins on your brakes stick out further than the brake pad, chances are you’ve only got a couple of rides left in them, and it’s time to replace them with a fresh pair.
+Remove the pads from your brake callipers and inspect them for wear.
+If they have a glazed-over look, use a piece of fine-grit sandpaper to scuff the surface of the pads and remove the build-up.
+Check how thick your brake pads are – if the fins on your brakes stick out further than the brake pad, chances are you’ve only got a couple of rides left in them, and it’s time to replace them with a fresh pair.

 9. Pump it up

 It’s unusual to lose much or any air in your suspension over the season, but it’s always worth taking a few minutes to check it out while you’ve got your bike in the shop.
 Check the pressure in your fork and rear suspension using a shock pump, and make any tweaks you need to dial in your suspension.
 Finish giving your suspension a once-over with a touch of suspension spray on the stanchions to fight stiction and keep things moving smoothly.